sorenrife/dory/README.md

     ...
 ```

-Now everything works faster and as expected, but we did not contemplate that since the `Product` can be edited *(POST /product)*, we could have cached an outdated version of the `Product`, so we need a way to force the cache to refresh itself.
+Now everything works faster and as expected, but we did not contemplate that since the `Product` can be edited **(PUT /product/<id>)**, we could have cached an outdated version of the `Product`, so we need a way to force the cache to refresh itself.
 This is where **Bloats** come in handy!

 Instead of caching the view with a custom key, decouple the cache configuration on a `Bloat`: